School MATH10101 course page || Nige Ray's Homepage || Last updated 23 September 2016

 All students are expected to acquire a copy of

-The mid-semester test will take place during week 6 (reading week), at 15.00 on Thursday 03 November 2016, in University Place Theatre B. This is a University examination, and can only be missed under the most exceptional personal circumstances.
+The mid-semester test will take place during week 6 (reading week), at 15.00 on Thursday 03 November 2016, in University Place Theatre B: any student who has special arrangements for taking tests and examinations should attend at the location specified by the Teaching and Learning office.
+This is a University examination, and can only be missed under the most exceptional personal circumstances.

 PLEASE arrive on time, suitably equipped with black or blue pen (and spares!)
 If you are late, you may not be allowed into the theatre.